 Hall McKnight were declared winners of an international design competition for Gallaudet University in 2016.
-Since winning the contest, design and masterplanning work has been proceeding with an expectation that construction will commence in 2019.
+Since winning the contest, design and masterplanning work has been proceeding.
+The project is due for completion in 2024.

 The project proposes a new building that is sited at the corner of the campus – addressing the city and offering a forum–like space within which the campus and city might engage.